 In macroeconomic terms, the banking sector in Sweden is as important as in other European countries.
-The balance sheet total of all Swedish banks in 2020 was about three times the size of Sweden's total economic output.
+The balance sheet total of all Swedish banks in 2021 was about three times the size of Sweden's total economic output.
 By comparison, the European average was 2.5 times GDP.
-The bank branch network in Sweden is significantly below average, with 7,002 inhabitants per branch.
-In comparison, the European average is 3,125 inhabitants per branch (see charts 1 and 2).
+The bank branch network in Sweden is significantly below average, with 6,920 inhabitants per branch.
+In comparison, the European average is 3,234 inhabitants per branch (see charts 1 and 2).

-In 2020, the portfolio of loans at risk of default at Swedish banks was 0.5%, significantly below the average of 2.6% in other European countries.
-The cost-income ratio of Swedish banks in 2020 was 51.3%, below the level of other European competitors.
-Profitability, measured by return on equity, was 8.9% in 2020, well above that of other banks in Europe (see charts 3 and 4).
+In 2021, the portfolio of loans at risk of default at Swedish banks was 0.3%, significantly below the average of 2% in other European countries.
+The cost-income ratio of Swedish banks in 2021 was 46.2%, below the level of other European competitors.
+Profitability, measured by return on equity, was 11.8% in 2021, well above that of other banks in Europe (see charts 3 and 4).

 Since the mid-1980s, the Swedish banking market has been extensively deregulated.
-As a result, there was an increase in the volume of credit, which fuelled a real estate and equity boom.
-At the beginning of the 1990s, this development culminated in a system-wide banking crisis, which could only be overcome by massive government measures (establishment of bad banks and nationalisation of important banks).
+As a result, there was an increase in the volume of credit, which fueled a real estate and equity boom.
+At the beginning of the 1990s, this development culminated in a system-wide banking crisis, which could only be overcome through massive government measures (establishment of bad banks and nationalisation of important banks).
 In the wake of cleaning up the banking crisis, there has been a profound reorganisation of the banking market.
 The Swedish banking market weathered the financial crisis from 2007 onwards relatively well due to targeted support measures.

 In the context of the annual Article IV Mission 2021, the IMF notes that Sweden's economy has weathered the Corona crisis better than many of its European neighbours.
 The authorities' comprehensive support package was appropriate and timely.
-The package provided comprehensive support to households and businesses and helped to avert a financial crisis and stabilise markets.
+The package provided comprehensive support to households and businesses and helped avert a financial crisis and stabilise markets.
+The outlook for Sweden's economic situation remains open with the global consequences of the Ukraine war.

 Similar to Norway, the high level of household debt and the continued rise in property prices continue to pose a major risk to the Swedish financial market.
-Household debt to GDP reached a new high of 216% in 2020.
-The growth rate for $^1$ new real estate loans increased by 0.5% year-on-year to 6%.
+Household debt to GDP reached a new high in 2021 at 216 %.
+The growth rate1 for new real estate loans increased by 0.4% year-on-year to 6.3%.

-&lt;sup>1 Status 09/2020 Swedish Bankers Association
+1 Status 10/2021 Swedish Bankers Association